 “We are excited to launch Impossible Foods products in our stores starting this week, especially as we see the growing enthusiasm of our customers for plant-based products,” said Stefan Schwarz, Lidl US Executive Vice President of Purchasing.
 “Lidl’s best-in-industry pricing for Impossible Foods’ patties is also an example of our commitment to high quality products at unbelievably low prices.”

 Lidl operates around 11,200 stores and is active in 32 countries, employing more than 310,000 employees globally.
-Lidl offers customers the highest quality fresh produce, meat, bakery items and a wide array of household products at the lowest possible prices.
+Lidl offers customers the highest quality fresh produce, meat, bakery items and a wide array of household products at unbelievably low prices.
 Lidl first established its U.S. headquarters in Arlington County, Virginia, in June 2015, and today sells its award-winning products in more than 140 stores across nine east coast states.
 For more information, visit www.Lidl.com.

 About Impossible Foods: